github/freno-client/README.md

 end
 ```

-Additionally, decorators can be composed in multiple ways.
+Additionally, middleware can be composed in multiple ways.
 The following client
 applies logging and instrumentation to all the requests, and it also applies caching, **before** the previous concerns, to `replication_delay` requests.

 ```ruby